 Tom Papa (El Superbeasto), Sheri Moon Zombie (Suzi X), Paul Giamatti (Dr Satan/Steve Wachowski), Rosario Dawson (Velvet Von Black), Tom Kenny (Otto/Rover/Old Man/Herbie), Brian Posehn (Murray), Danny Trejo (Boss Rico), Ken Foree (Luke St Luke)

 Movie director, actor and luchadore superstar El Superbeasto is relaxing in a downtown stripper bar when he is overcome with lust for the stripper Velvet Von Black.
 Meanwhile, the mad scientist Dr Satan has been searching the world for the woman that has the Devil’s Mark tattooed on her ass so that he can marry her at midnight and gain vast powers.
 He finds that Velvet has the tattoo and sends his talking, mentally-enhanced ape Otto to abduct her.
 El Superbeasto arrives to give Velvet flowers and is witness as Otto snatches her.
 Obtaining the help of his companion, the ass-kicking Suzi X, El Superbeasto sets out, battling off hordes of Nazi zombies along the way, to rescue Velvet before Dr Satan completes the wedding ceremony at midnight.

 The Haunted World of El Superbeasto is an animated film from Rob Zombie.
 Zombie was best known as a heavy metal performing artist first with the band White Zombie and subsequently as a solo artist.
 Zombie’s appearance on the genre scene came with his directorial debut House of 1000 Corpses (2003), wherein Zombie crafted his own nihilistic homage to 1970s Backwoods Brutality cinema.
-This was followed by a sequel The Devil’s Rejects (2005) and Zombie continued on in genre material with the remake of Halloween (2007), its sequel Halloween II (2009), The Lords of Salem (2012), 31 (2016) and 3 from Hell (2019).
+This was followed by a sequel The Devil’s Rejects (2005) and Zombie continued on in genre material with the remake of Halloween (2007), its sequel Halloween II (2009), The Lords of Salem (2012), 31 (2016), 3 from Hell (2019) and The Munsters (2022).
 The Haunted World of El Superbeasto is based on a comic-strip created by Zombie that appeared in several issues of the comic-book anthology Rob Zombie’s Spookshow International (2004).